-The REIT does not currently but may, directly or indirectly, invest in a joint venture arrangement, thereby acquiring a non-controlling interest in certain investments.
-Although the REIT may not have control over these investments and therefore may have a limited ability to protect its position therein, such joint venture arrangements are expected to contain terms and conditions which are commercially reasonable.
+The REIT is currently party to the Joint Agreement in respect of Taschereau JLR and may, directly or indirectly, invest in other joint venture arrangements in the future, thereby acquiring a non-controlling interest in certain investments.
+Although the REIT may not have control over these investments and therefore may have a limited ability to protect its position therein, such joint venture arrangements contain and are expected to contain terms and conditions which are commercially reasonable.
 Nevertheless, such investments may involve risks not present in investments where a third party is not involved, including the possibility that a co-venturer may have financial difficulties resulting in a negative impact on such investment, may have economic or business interests or goals which are inconsistent with those of the REIT (including relating to the sale of properties held in the joint venture or the timing of the termination and liquidation of such joint venture) or may be in a position to take action contrary to the REIT's investment objectives.
 The REIT also may, in certain circumstances, be liable for the actions of its third party co-venturers.